DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-20-caching-in-the-distributed-system.md

 1. Write-through cache

     A write-through cache means that updating data on both cache and database synchronously.
 It means that systems have to wait for the database or cache complete their writes before moving to the next tasks of cache or database.
+So, if one of their writes fail, we will consider their operations as fail.

     Some trade-off characteristics of Write-through cache:
     - Benefits